 The Germantown Jewish Center, (Ellet Street just off Lincoln Drive), in partnership with other NW Philadelphia community organizations, will host an Earth Day presentation on April 22nd, from 4 – 6 PM.
 Guest speakers and discussions will address creating a “Roadmap to Renewable Energy”.

-Exciting news — the Business Association of Mt.
+OTHER COMMUNITY NEWS: Exciting news --- the Business Association of Mt.
 Airy is up & running!
 Under the leadership of MAUSA, this organization will serve both our local businesses and those of us who love to shop and dine locally.
 Elizabeth Moselle has been doing a great job on this community resource.
 Look for their new publication, “Go Mt.
 Airy Explorer”, which will contain information about activities, coupons, and other goodies.
 We hope to provide a link on our website soon.

 While we’re on the topic of bicycling, please bear in mind that Pennsylvania has a new traffic law that requires drivers to allow four feet of space when passing a bicyclist.
 There are lots of folks cycling through the Northwest, and we want to help them be safe.